cosmicvarta/cosmicvarta.github.io/_pages/career_help.md

 #### Various IITs

-Apart from these institutes, various IIITs have an astronomy department where faculty memebers are involved in active research.
+Apart from these institutes, various IITs have an astronomy department where faculty memebers are involved in active research.

 - IIT Bombay
 - IIT Indore. etc.